 The academy’s careers programme aims to raise the aspirations, improve motivation, promote equality of opportunity, celebrate diversity, challenge stereotypes and prepare learners for their future careers.

 It strives to raise self-esteem, inspiring students to consider a broad and ambitious range of options and to move on to achieve their full potential.
-Easterside Academy career-related learning aims to overcome barriers to success and equip students with the confidence, knowledge, skills and attributes that they need to make informed decisions about their learning and work; encouraging pupils to aim higher.
+Easterside Academy career-related learning aims to provide cultural capital; overcome barriers to success and equip students with the confidence, knowledge, skills and attributes that they need to make informed decisions about their learning and work; encouraging pupils to aim higher.

 All forms of stereotyping will be challenged to ensure students from all backgrounds, gender and diversity groups, and those with SEND, can consider the widest possible range of careers.